 The Fund seeks to participate in gains in the U.S. and foreign markets in all market conditions and will attempt to minimize the impact of market losses during periods of extreme market stress.
 The Fund will make investments that the Advisor believes offer a high probability of return or, alternatively, a high degree of safety during uncertain market conditions.
 These investments include domestic and foreign equity securities, and fixed income securities of domestic and foreign issuers (including emerging market companies) of any credit quality (including junk bonds) and duration, including U.S. Treasury securities, corporate bonds, mortgage-backed securities and other fixed income securities.
 The Fund may be long or short in these securities by taking positions in individual securities, individual stock options, index options, financial futures, ETFs, inverse ETFs, currencies, or other investment companies (including funds managed by the Advisor).
-Fixed income investments, other than U.S. Treasury securities, will generally be made through ETFs or other registered investment company.
+Fixed income investments, other than U.S. Treasury securities, will generally be made through ETFs or other registered investment companies.
+The Fund may, from time to time, invest a significant portion of its assets in a single ETF or other registered investment company.
 During adverse market conditions, the Fund may invest (i) up to 50% of its assets in short sales, or one or more inverse ETFs, and/or (ii) all or a significant portion of its assets in cash or cash equivalents.